 Bul Kuol made his NBL debut with the Cairns Taipans at 24 years of age.
 He scored three points in his first game.

-Scott Machado (10.2 points, 3.1 rebounds, and 5.3 assists) sustained a heel injury in round two of NBL22, missing more than six weeks with the injury.
-In April 2022, he re-injured his heel and missed the rest of the season.
-Machado and Tahjere McCall (16.1 points, 5.7 rebounds, 5.5 assists, 2 steals), who led the team in scoring, and assists, were selected as co-MVP’s of the team as Cairns finished in second last place (9-19).
+Scott Machado (10.2 points, 3.1 rebounds, and 5.3 assists) endured an injury-riddled season, missing over six weeks with a heel injury before re-injuring it in April, sidelining him for the rest of the season.
+Tahjere McCall (16.1 points, 5.7 rebounds, 5.5 assists, and 2.0 steals) led the team in scoring and assists, sharing team MVP honours with Machado.
+Despite individual successes, Cairns finished in second last place with a 9-19 record.

 2022/23

-Pinder (16.9 points, 9.3 rebounds, 2.4 assists, and 1.3 steals) was named in the All-NBL Second Team as winning the Most Improved Player for a second consecutive season which had never been done before.
-Rookie Sam Waardenburg (11.3 points, 5.6 rebounds, and 1.1 assists) collected the league’s Next Generation Award, which replaced the Rookie of the Year award that season.
+Keanu Pinder (16.9 points, 9.3 rebounds, 2.4 assists, and 1.3 steals) was named to the All-NBL Second Team and became the first player to win consecutive Most Improved Player awards.
+Rookie Sam Waardenburg (11.3 points, 5.6 rebounds, and 1.1 assists) earned the league’s Next Generation Award.

 2023/24

-After entertaining an number of options from NBL and overseas teams, Kuol re-signed with the Snakes on a one-year deal.
+After considering multiple offers from both NBL and overseas teams, Kuol re-signed with Cairns on a one-year deal, ensuring his presence for another season.

 SYDNEY KINGS